What does an All of Government climate fight look like?

 EXECUTIVE OFFICES OF THE PRESIDENT:

-CENTER FOR ENVIRONMENTAL QUALITY (CEQ)
+COUNCIL ON ENVIRONMENTAL QUALITY (CEQ)

 The CEQ was created by the National Environmental Policy Act (NEPA) to coordinate “improve, preserve, and protect America’s public health and environment.”
 CEQ coordinates energy and environmental policy.
 The agency develops policy for public lands, oceans, and wildlife conservation.
 CEQ also provides environmental reviews and permits for infrastructure, including pipelines.